-- The electro-chemical impulses captured by nerve fibers particular frequency at a particular loudness level vestibular nerve transmits balance and motion information There are two pathways to the brain the primary auditory pathway (discussed below) and the reticular pathway.
+- The electro-chemical impulses created by the inner hair cells releases neurotransmitters at the base of the cell that are captured by nerve fibers.
+There are 30'000 auditory fibers in each of the two cochlear nerves.
+Each fiber represents a particular frequency at a particular loudness level.
+Similarly, the vestibular nerve transmits balance and motion information.
+There are two pathways to the brain: the primary auditory pathway (discussed below) and the reticular pathway.
 The latter combines all sensory information in the brain to decide which sensory event requires highest priority by the brain.
-The primary path is as follows: - The cochlear nuclear complex is the first "processing unit" decoding frequency, intensity, and duration. - The superior colliculus (mesencephalum) infers spectral cues from frequency bands for sound location. - The medical geniculate body (thalamus) integrates auditory data to prepare for a motor response (e.g., vocal response) - Finally, the auditory cortex Neurons organized along frequencies maps identify source of sound (e.g., wind) sound links process temporal sequences of sound
+The primary path is as follows: - The cochlear nuclear complex is the first "processing unit" decoding frequency, intensity, and duration. - The superior colliculus (mesencephalum) infers spectral cues from frequency bands for sound location. - The medical geniculate body (thalamus) integrates auditory data to prepare for a motor response (b.), vocal response) - Finally, the auditory cortex functions of hearing.
+Neurons frequencies? frequencies? of the sound (e.g., wind) to eliminate distortions due to auditory complex is essential of sound which are elementary